cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

-- There is now a new [Errors Page](https://on.cypress.io/guides/errors) which will provide additional explanation when you are getting errors from Cypress.
+- There is now a new {% url 'Error Messages Page' error-messages %} which will provide additional explanation when you are getting errors from Cypress.
 These errors will be directly linked to (like how Angular provides errors).
 - Instead of hard coding external documentation, we now link everything through a redirection portal.
 This will prevent any links / documentation from ever breaking due to reorganization or renaming.
 - Cypress now throws a specific error message (with a link to further explanation) if you attempt to run commands outside of a test.
 Usually this happens accidentally when you write `cy.commands` inside of a `describe` or `context` block instead of the `it`.
 I've wasted too much time and almost bombed entire presentations / demos so I've finally stopped this from ever happening again.
 If you ever see this error message, trust me, you will forever thank me.
 - The error message: `Cannot call cy.method() because the current subject has been removed or detached from the DOM.` has been rewritten to provide much clearer information on why this is happening, including a string representation of your DOM element.
 Additionally it will have its own error page dedicated to explaining how this happens and what you can do to prevent it.